PCS Move

 What ASVAB score do I need to join the Army?

-Minimum AFQT of 31 for high school graduates, 50 for GED.
-Plus the specific line scores required for your target MOS — for example, 11B Infantry needs CO≥87; 17C Cyber Operations needs GT≥110 AND ST≥112.
-Source: military.com (republished from USAREC/DA Pam 611-21).
+Minimum AFQT of 31 for high-school graduates and 50 for GED holders, set by DoDI 1304.26 and the Army recruiting policy in AR 601-210.
+Past the floor, the specific line scores required for your target MOS apply — for example, 11B Infantry needs CO≥87; 17C Cyber Operations needs GT≥110 AND ST≥112 per DA Pam 611-21.
+Final eligibility is set by your USAREC recruiter and the enlistment contract.

 How are ASVAB line scores calculated?